 - Expand the Update Subnetwork Policy section to set the following options:

-- Optionally, check the Update Structure Features check box.
-This option determines if structure features will have their supported subnetwork name attribute updated when executing update subnetwork.
+- Optionally, check the Update Structure Network Containers check box.
+This option determines if structure network containers will have their supported subnetwork name attribute updated when executing update subnetwork.
 This option is checked by default.

-- Optionally, check the Update Container Features check box.
-This option determines if domain network container features will have their supported subnetwork name attribute updated when executing update subnetwork.
+- Optionally, check the Update Domain Network Containers check box.
+This option determines if domain network containers will have their supported subnetwork name attribute updated when executing update subnetwork.
 This option is checked by default.

 - Without eventing—This is the default.
 The update subnetwork operation uses direct writes during execution to skip eventing.